nifs-software/nifs-retrieve/docs/source/installation.rst

     python setup.py install

-If all the required dependencies are present, this should start the NIFS package compilation and installation process.
+If all the required dependencies are present, this should start the NIFS-retrieve package compilation and installation process.

 .. warning::

     Be sure to follow the above procedure of installing external C++ libraries before installing the NIFS package, otherwise, compilation errors might occur.

-When developing NIFS package, it is usually preferred that the packages be installed in "develop" mode:
+When developing NIFS-retrieve package, it is usually preferred that the packages be installed in "develop" mode:

 .. prompt:: bash $